wqking/datomu/readme.md

 Specifies the tempo in BPM for quarter note.
 The default value is 120

 **--note-count**
 Specifies how many notes will be converted and generated.
-The default value is 0, that means no limits, all notes will be converted.
+The default value is 0, that means no limits, all notes will be converted. -2

+**--octave-change**
+Change octave higher or lower.
+The value is an integer.
+Negative integer decreases the octave.
+Positive integer increases the octave.
+The default value is 0, which doesn't change the octave.
+For example, '--octave-change -2' will decrease 2 octaves on each notes.

+**--octave-range**
+Used by 'unicode' converter.
+Specifies the range of the octaves to convert to.
+The default value is 3, that means, the converted note pitches are within 3 octaves.

 ### Example commands